 Face frons and jowls yellow and contrasting strongly with the dark grey dusted orbits.
 Occiput grey dusted.
 Proboscis shining black.
 Antennae small and dark.
 Palps strongly widened, globular and mainly yellow.
 Legs entirely yellow.
 Anterior wing veins yellow, darkening towards the apex and posterior margin.
-Wing length: 33.5 - 4.1 - 4.7 mm (52); 23.7 - 4.3 - 4.8 mm (10).
+Wing length: \bigcirc 3.5 - 4.1 - 4.7 mm (52); \bigcirc 3.7 - 4.5 - 5.6 mm (19).

 Found near water where it is associated with Scirpus and Carex species.
 British records appear to be confined to the Spey valley where it is locally abundant along the river from Insh to Grantown.
 Speight (1983) records it from Ireland.
 It is believed to belong to the group of species with predatory aquatic larvae.
 Adults fly in June and July.
 Hackman (1956) regards it as a high-boreal and boreo-alpine species.
 Also occurs in North America (Vockeroth, 1987).
 RDB3 according to Falk (1991).
+The larva is unknown.
+It has been recorded from 6 hectads in total and from 4 since 1990.
+Distribution map.